hunterbridges/syntax.sh/README.md

 The idea is to show the same example in each different language for every topic.
 It's meant to be a resource for people jumping from one language to another.
 It is not meant to explain concepts in depth.

+At this point, it is very incomplete.
+Expect PHP and C to be added after these languages are done.

+See it for yourself! [syntax.sh](http://syntax.sh)

 Acknowledgements
 ================
 [Zepto](http://zeptojs.com/), [RequireJS](http://requirejs.org/), [Underscore.js](http://underscorejs.org/),